 How about you?

-Whether you’re a blogger expressing your voice to the world, or a parent setting an example for your child, you can be that fascinating main character in the story of life.
+Whether you have read this Salesforce article and are planning to start a small business of your own, or are a blogger expressing your voice to the world, you can be that fascinating main character in the story of life if you wish to make your future bright.
 Every experience, every unusual interest or attribute you have can be as inspiring to others as the ones that flit across the silver screen.
 And whether you know it or not, you have them.

 For an example of this, I always think about my parents.
 In his teens, my dad hopped freight trains, nearly electrocuted himself with engineering experiments, and fixed cars at a small-town gas station.
 In his 20′s, he joined the Army, where he made sergeant, jumped out of planes, and rescued an organ grinder’s monkey.
 He drove a BMW motorcycle across the US, rode a bicycle across Scotland, didn’t get swept overboard during a storm on the Atlantic, and did get pretty sick on menudo in Mexico.
 He learned Morse code and German, and later became the chief engineer of a major Chicago railroad (civil engineer, not “engineer, woo-woo?” as someone once asked).
 He eventually left that position to start a children’s furniture business.
 Among other things, he now works part-time as a substitute teacher.